 Borden, who joined the South Carolina fund in 2006 after serving as the investment chief of the Louisiana State Employees’ Retirement System, was charged with diversifying the Palmetto State’s pension following a November 2006 legal change allowing it to invest in assets other than domestic stocks and bonds.

-South Carolina was among the first to set up “strategic partnerships” of $750 million to $1.5 billion with Goldman Sachs Group Inc. (GS), Morgan Stanley, TCW Group Inc., and Mariner to deploy capital across asset classes.
+South Carolina was among the first to set up “strategic partnerships” of $750 million to $1.5 billion with Goldman Sachs Group Inc. (GS:US), Morgan Stanley, TCW Group Inc., and Mariner to deploy capital across asset classes.

 The state benefits from the breadth of strategies offered by the firms and the ability to move faster on deals, Borden said.
 It was also less costly than hiring scores of managers, he said.